We’ve Seen the Kitchen of the Future & the Future is Now

 As the sayings go: “There’s nothing new under the sun.”
 “What’s old is new again”

-Other Products Available Now That Can Bring The Future To Your Remodeled Kitchen
+Other Products That Can Bring The Future To Your Remodeled Kitchen

 - June, a WiFi-enabled countertop oven, brags that its appliance lets you prepare better meals than you can make yourself.
 June recognizes the food you put into it, then tells you how to cook it perfectly.